Sometimes the Answer is Right Under Your Nose

 Health-Ade Kombucha’s mission is “to make the best quality and best tasting kombucha you can buy.”
 And this sentence guides everything that they do.
 They have surrounded themselves with a team who shares their vision.
 Justin now oversees operations, Vanessa concentrates on sales, and Daina heads up marketing.
 With ever-expanding demand, in January 2014 they moved into a 6000 square foot brewery in Van Nuys, where they can produce up to 35,000 cases per month.
 They are in 18 states and 1,800 stores.
 They are scaling up to be a national company, but their vision informs every decision they make.

 As Health-Ade has grown, Daina has worked to develop more flavors.
 She has found that as she keeps in mind her goal to make the best quality kombucha, the flavors are better.
 She said, “As the kombucha is made healthier, it is also made better tasting.”
 And one thing that they will not skimp on is small-batch production.
-They ferment their brew in 2 & 1/2 gallon glass jars, just like they did in the closet.
-They have 35,000 of those glass jars!
-They tried making the brew in larger batches but the probiotic count went down.
+They ferment their brew in 2 & 1/2 gallon glass jars, just like they did in the closet, although there are now 35,000 of those glass jars!
+When they tried making the brew in larger batches but the probiotic count went down.
 Remember the “best quality” vision?
 Bigger batches were then nixed.
 So you can be sure that the batch that you get is the best that can be made.

 When I met with Daina, her enthusiasm and excitement about this healthy venture just bubbled as she told their story!
 Even if you don’t think you like kombucha, give Health-Ade a try.
 The passion and quality are evident in every sip.
 And you’ll be supporting a great local company!